 A downloadable game for Windows

 In a galaxy far away, a peaceful solar system is suddenly under attack by evil forces.
-After huge loses on the field of battle, the planetary defense has no choice but to call in their best pilot under the name Death Strike, to make a final attack on the enemy.
+After huge loses on the field of battle, the planetary defence has no choice but to call in their best pilot under the name Death Strike, to make a final attack on the enemy.

 Download, unzip and play.